Steve Holmes

 25 Hours of Multi-organ Surgeries + 2 international clinical trials

-Today, I am in my sixth year as a participant in the clinical trial Keynote 158.
-My unique experience has inspired me to create the Cholangiocarcinoma Foundation Australia, a Patient-Centric Research and Social Enterprise that utilizes next-generation patient-advocate strategies to prioritize patient empowerment and parity throughout the process.
+Today, I am in my sixth year as a participant in the Keynote 158 clinical trial.
+This unexpected and miraculous journey has inspired me to create the Cholangiocarcinoma Foundation Australia, and separately Cholangiocarcinoma Foundation New Zealand focusing on patient empowerment and parity through next-generation patient-advocate strategies.

 The Checkpoint Pathway